rmnavr/fptk/README.md

 # **fptk** — functional toolkit for hy-lang

-fptk is general purpose functional programming language extension for hy-lang.
+fptk is functional programming language extension for hy-lang.

-It is implemented as a curated list of FP-related types/classes, functions and macroses, that are supposed to be imported into main scope altogether to always have them at your fingertips.
+It is implemented as a curated list of FP-related types/classes, functions and macroses, that can be imported into main scope altogether to always have them at your fingertips.
 > Having high amount of functions available in main context is inspired by Wolfram Language,
 > in which all (yes, ALL) standard functions are always in the main context.